kingzamzon/docs/docs/sdk/serverless-signing/conditional-signing.md

 ## Summary
 This guide demonstrates how to use Lit Actions to conditionally sign a message or transaction.

-If you'd like to learn more about Lit Actions, check out the [Lit Actions SDK](https://actions-docs.litprotocol.com/), or our [Advanced Uses](https://developer.litprotocol.com/category/advanced-topics-1) of Lit Actions
+If you'd like to learn more about Lit Actions, check out the [Lit Actions SDK](https://actions-docs.litprotocol.com/), or our [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) section on Lit Actions.

 <FeedbackComponent/>